 3. Simmer the seafood.
 Next, add in the cod and shrimp and simmer for another 5 minutes.
 Once everything is cooked, stir in cream and garnish with fresh parsley.

 4. Taste & serve.
-Adjust seasonings as you’d like and serve hot — maybe with some crusty bread?
-Yum!
+Adjust seasonings as you’d like and serve hot.
+We love this paired with crusty bread on the side!

 • Seafood.
 Try different types of fish.
-I really like using cod, but any white fish or even salmon would work well.
+We really like cod, but any white fish or even salmon would work well.
 You could also add scallops, lobster meat or crab.
 And if you’re not a fan of shrimp, simply leave it out.

 • Vegetables.
 Add in any extra veggies you want.
-I think corn would be a really great addition.
+Corn would be a really great addition!

 • Other extras.
 Mix in cooked bacon because bacon makes everything better!
 If you don’t have parsley, this soup is delicious garnished with fresh chives or fresh dill.